 - London — 4,110

 High volumes of work-related ill-health in the South West, being about 20% higher than the rest of the UK, is a bit harder to pin a causative factor too.
-It is one of the geographically furthest reaching regions in Great Britain and includes Bristol, Exeter, Truro and Gloucester.
+It is one of, geographically-speaking, the furthest reaching regions in Great Britain and includes Bristol, Exeter, Truro, and Gloucester.
 It is a favourite for tourism, with many accommodation and food services companies operating in the area.
-It is also home to several public defence outfits and many service-based businesses.
+Not only that, but it is also home to several public defence outfits and many service-based businesses.
 The average rate for the whole of the UK is 4,050 per 100,000 workers.
-In contrast, the West Midlands and Scotland has lower rates of industrial illnesses.
+In contrast, the West Midlands and Scotland has lower rates of industrial disease.

 What part of the UK have the highest rates of workplace fatalities?

 Whilst accidents resulting in fatal injury, such as falls from heights or collisions with moving vehicles, aren’t particularly common, some regions have more fatal injuries than others.
 The highest for numbers of fatalities in workers from accidents in 2018/19 are:

 - East of England — 16

 - South East England — 13